bentoml/BentoML/docs/source/guides/configuration.rst

 Configuration
 =============

-BentoML starts with an out-of-the-box coniguration that works for common use cases.
+BentoML starts with an out-of-the-box configuration that works for common use cases.
 For advanced users, many features can be customized through configuration.
 Both BentoML CLI and Python APIs can be customized by the configuration.
 Configuration is best used for scenarios where the customizations can be specified once and applied to the entire team.